dch/couchdb-launchpad/share/doc/src/couchapp/ddocs.rst

     return true; // passed!
   }

-and now we have pass `status` query parameter in request to let filter match only required documents::
+and now we have passed the `status` query parameter in request to let our filter match only required documents::

     GET /somedatabase/_changes?filter=mailbox/by_status&status=new HTTP/1.1